-The following September, Camp Latham (named for U.S. Sen. Milton S. Latham, who also served as a California's governor) was established on the north side of Ballona Creek, not far from Camp Kellogg (in present-day Culver City at Robertson & Overland).
-It was garrisoned by units that had been at Camp Fitzgerald and units of the 4th California Infantry Regiment (California volunteers).
-The camp was abandoned by the end of the year when its units were transferred to Camp Drum.
+In September, 1861, Camp Latham (named for U.S. Senator Milton S. Latham, who also served as California's governor) had been established on the north side of Ballona Creek (in present-day Culver City at Robertson & Overland).
+It was garrisoned by U.S. Cavalry units that had been at Camp Fitzgerald and units of the 4th California Infantry Regiment (California volunteers).
+A month later, Colonel George Wright arrived from Oregon to assume command in Los Angeles of the Army Southern District of California.
+By the end of 1861, all but two companies of the original 1st Dragoons had been transferred from the Pacific coast to Washington, D.C.

-On October 1861, Colonel George Wright arrived from Oregon to assume command of the Army Southern District of California in Los Angeles.
-In January 1862, a new camp was established in present-day Wilmington near the harbor on land provided by local businessman Phineas Banning.
-It was named Camp New San Pedro.
+In January 1862, a new camp was established in present-day Wilmington on land provided by local businessman who had lobbied for a strong presence of federal troops.
+It was initially named Camp New San Pedro.
 The location was deemed more suitable for a garrison and closer to the harbor in San Pedro.
-A short time later, the camp moved a mile away to its present location and was renamed Camp Drum (in honor of Lieutenant Colonel Richard Drum, assistant adjutant general of the Department of California).
-Both Camp Kellogg and Camp Latham were abandoned during 1862 when their remaining units either transferred to Camp Drum or deployed with the California Column to Arizona and New Mexico.
+Camp Lathem was abandoned when Army Southern District of California headquarters and all remaining units there moved to the new camp.
+A short time later, the Camp New San Pedro moved a mile away and was renamed Camp Drum (in honor of Lieutenant Colonel Richard Drum, assistant Adjutant General of the Department of the Pacific).
+Thereafter, during 1862, both Camp Kellogg and Camp Latham were abandoned when their remaining units either transferred to Camp Drum or deployed with the California Column (see following paragraph).

-Visit Drum Barracks Civil War Museum, 1052 Banning Blvd, Wilmington 90744; telephone (310) 548-7509
+Visit Drum Barracks Civil War Museum, 1052 Banning Blvd, Wilmington, CA 90744

 The Isthmus of Catalina Island, also known as Two Harbors, is the narrowest section of the island.
 Silver, lead and zinc mining operations took place there in the 1860s.
 In 1863, the U.S. Army stationed a small garrison of troops in the middle of the isthmus to guard the island from Confederate privateers (some maintain that the Army was there on behalf of the Bureau of Indian Affairs to survey the island as a possible reservation for rebellious Native Americans from Humboldt County).
 Upon the Army's arrival, all civilian inhabitants were ordered to vacate the island within two months.
 Some miners and ranchers, however, had lived on the island for more than decade.
 The Army later rescinded this order and allowed civilian residents to remain subject to certain conditions.
 Today, the Union Army barracks building remains and is now home to the Isthmus Yacht Club.